by Dr. Lawrence Wilson

 4. Now and then, it is done improperly causing nerve or other damage.

-4. If possible, have the baby underwater.
+Underwater births.
 This method is used in some birthing centers.
 A little hot tub will work at home.
 A regular bathtub is too small, though a large bathtub will work.

 With this practice, the mother gives birth while sitting in a tub of comfortably hot, clean tap water.
 The water level must be at least up to her waste and preferably higher.
 The doctor or midwife must also enter the water to deliver the baby, something that many doctors are not interested in doing.
 Sometimes, the father enters the water as well to be very close by.
 He can, however, just sit next to the tub, if he prefers.